raventid/soap-rs/README.md

 For teting purposes I use some services from list here. http://stackoverflow.com/questions/311654/public-free-web-services-for-testing-soap-client

-To provide a better user experiance we are looking at nice and functional SOAP libraries on other platforms:
+To provide a better user experience we are looking at nice and functional SOAP libraries on other platforms:
 - http://php.net/manual/en/soapclient.soapclient.php
 - http://savonrb.com/version3/
 - https://github.com/priore/SOAPEngine